rjsabia/captionApp/README.md

 Doesn't Facebook and Google photos already do this?
 ----------------------------------------------------

 Well the answer to that is, yes infact they do.
-However two things were the driving force behind building this:
+However three things were the driving force behind building this:

 - One was that I was frustrated with having a completely chaotic Dropbox account with thousands of photos, to which I could never find the one I wanted when I wanted.

+- Two was that I thought it would be cool if users could actually see how photo A.I. interprets objects in a photo.

-- Two was, well I wanted to see if a developer within their first year of coding (me) could build such a thing.
+- And three was, well I wanted to see if a developer within their first year of coding (me) could build such a thing.
 Apparently the answer is YES!